 Most kids get much of their lifetime sun exposure before age 18, so it’s important for parents to teach them how to enjoy fun in the sun safely.

 Taking the right precautions can greatly reduce your child’s chance of developing skin cancer.
-The sun’s ultraviolet (UV) radiation is the main cause of skin cancer, sunburn, premature aging, and eye damage.
+The sun’s ultraviolet (UV) radiation is the main cause of skin cancer, sunburn, premature ageing, and eye damage.
 UV damage in childhood significantly increases the risk of skin cancer.
 So it is important to help children develop good sun protection habits.

 What you can do: